Wells Fargo Principal of the Year Overview

 MONTH LOCAL PROCESS

-July 2021 Principal of the Year Portfolio emailed to Public School Units (District and Charters) Principal of the Year (copied to POY Coordinators).
+May - August August: Principal of the Year Nominations Submitted.
+Upon submission, Principal of the Year Portfolio emailed to Public School Units (Districts and Charters) Principal of the Year (copied to TOY Coordinators)

-November 5, 2021 Portfolios of local principals of the year are due to the Regional Education Facilitator assigned to the district.
-(Portfolios received after November 5, 2021 will not be processed unless there are extenuating circumstances.)
+November Portfolios of local principals of the year are due to the Educator Recognition Coordinator.
+(Portfolios received after submission deadlines will not be processed unless there are extenuating circumstances.)

 MONTH REGIONAL PROCESS